Health and Physical Education

 HPB15: Mind Body and Soul

-This unit promotes a positive and healthy lifestyle relating to the students’ mind, body and soul.
-Using the resources of the World Health Organisation, this subject is based on the notion that a healthy body leads to a healthy state of mind.
-Specifically, students learn about themselves and where they fit in this world.
-They investigate how to build resilience and how to develop acceptance as a natural part of their lives.
-They look at how to stay healthy physically and mentally through activity and nutrition.
-In the practical setting students learn about Tai Chi, meditation, yoga, as well as many more main stream activities like circuit classes, badminton, table tennis and minor games.
+Mind, Body & Soul promotes a positive and healthy lifestyle by focusing on the wellbeing of the mind, body, and soul.
+Drawing on resources from the World Health Organization, the subject is grounded in the belief that a healthy body supports a healthy mind.
+Students will explore their personal identity and place in the world, while learning strategies to build resilience and embrace acceptance as a natural part of life.
+The unit also covers how to maintain physical and mental health through balanced activity and nutrition.
+In practical sessions, students will experience a variety of activities including Tai Chi, meditation, yoga, as well as mainstream options such as circuit training, badminton, table tennis, pickleball, and minor games.

 HPB16: Fit for Life

-Fit For Life builds students’ ability to understand themselves and others within a diverse and changing world.
-This unit explores physical, social and emotional challenges relating to adolescence, with a focus on understanding themselves and others in relation to sexual health, gender, respect and relationships.
-Students develop an understanding of consent laws and sexual assault, in order to promote awareness around healthy relationships.
-Students build their capacity in applying mental health first aid to their peers, as well as physical first aid.
-Through both theory and practical Physical Education classes, students have an opportunity to develop leadership skills with a focus on building opportunities for collaboration, communication and critical thinking.
-Activities can include mountain biking, bush cooking, team building activities and other physical challenges.
+Fit for Life supports students in understanding themselves and others within a diverse and changing world.
+The unit explores physical, social and emotional challenges associated with adolescence, with a focus on sexual health, gender, respect and relationships.
+Students develop awareness of consent laws and sexual assault to promote healthy relationships.
+They also build skills in applying both mental health first aid and physical first aid to support their peers.
+Through a combination of theory and practical Physical Education classes, students have opportunities to develop leadership skills, with an emphasis on collaboration, communication and critical thinking.
+Practical activities include sport education units in badminton, lacrosse and swimming.

 HPC12: Huff and Puff

-This unit is designed to develop an understanding of the role of nutrition, sport science and training programs in ensuring athletes are performing at their peak.
-Students will be involved in writing training programs, analysing their nutritional choices and understanding how energy is produced by muscles.
-This will empower them to become better at making healthy and active decisions for themselves and others around them.
-The practical sessions in this course involve vigorous activities both at school and around the Geelong region.
-Students are required participate in high level intensity activities such as water aerobics, boxercise and strength training.
-This unit is ideal for students considering studying VCE PE or IB Sport Science but beneficial for all students interested in health, fitness and/or sports performance.
+Huff and Puff is designed to deepen students’ understanding of the role nutrition, sport science and training programs play in helping athletes perform at their peak.
+Students will write personalised training programs, analyse nutritional choices and explore how energy is produced by muscles.
+This knowledge empowers students to make informed, healthy and active decisions for themselves and others.
+Students are expected to participate in high-intensity training such as resistance, HIIT and aerobic endurance sessions, culminating in a mini-triathlon.
+This unit is ideal for students considering VCE Physical Education or IB Sport Science, but is beneficial for anyone interested in health, fitness or sports performance.

 HPC13: Life’s Essentials